Crettyard GAA: History

+Fairymount Camogie club was started in 1951.
+A second football club, Tolerton, was formed in 1956.
+The present Crettyard club was founded in 1960, with the amalgamation of the Fairymount and Tolerton clubs.

 The new club got off to a great start, winning the 1961 Junior and the 1965 Intermediate championships.
 They also reached the 1962 Minor and 1964 Intermediate finals.
 A little piece of history was made, when eight players from the club represented Laois in the Leinster Junior Championship of 1965.
 Six played on the team that reached the Leinster final.
 The players were James Hosey, Jimmy Murphy, Michael Warren, Frankie Dormer, Ned Daly, Paddy Brennan, Luke Whelan and Micky Brennan.
 The club competed in Senior ranks for the first time in 1966.
 For the next couple of years, the club competed very strongly, but without success.

 The club were relegated to Intermediate in 1972, but returned to senior ranks in 1976 when they won the intermediate title beating the Heath in the final.
 From 1976 to 1984, the club didn't enjoy any success being relegated in 1979.
 In 1984 they again won the Intermediate title beating The Rock in the final.
 The club maintained senior status for 19 years with varying success, winning Division 1 League titles in 1997 and 1998.
 Also in 1994 the club achieved county honours when the U21s took the title beating Portarlington in the Final.